h0mbre/h0mbre.github.io/_posts/2020-01-20-HEVD-StackOverflow.md

 There are probably some I even forgot.
 Huge thanks to the blog authors, no way I could've finished these first two exploits without your help/wisdom.

 ## Goal
 Our goal here is to complete an exploit for the HEVD stack overflow vuln on both Win7 x86 and Win7 x86-64.
-We will follow along closely with the aformentioned blog posts but will try slightly different methods to keep things interesting and to make sure we're actually learning and not just copy/pasting.
+We will follow along closely with the aformentioned blog posts but will try slightly different methods to keep things interesting and to make sure we're actually learning.

-Before this challenge, I had never worked with 64-bit architecture's before.
+Before this challenge, I had never worked with 64-bit architectures before.
 I figured an old-fashioned stack overflow would be the best place to start for that, so we'll be completing that part second.

 ## Windows 7 x86 Exploit

 ### Getting Started
+HEVD is an example of a [kernel-mode](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/types-of-windows-drivers) driver meaning that it runs with kernel/ring-0 privileges.
+Exploitation of such a service may allow low priviliged users to elevate privileges to `nt authority/system` privileges.

+You'll want to read over some of the [documentation on MSDN](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/), especially the I/O portion, detailing how kernel-mode drivers are architected.

+The [`DeviceIoControl`](https://docs.microsoft.com/en-us/windows/win32/devio/device-input-and-output-control-ioctl-) windows API allows userland applications to communicate directly with a device driver.
+One of the API's parameters is called an `IOCTL`.
+This is sort of like a system call from what I can tell that corresponds to certain programmatic functions and routines on the driver.
+If you send it a code of `1` from userland, for example, the device driver will have logic to parse that `IOCTL` and then execute the corresponding functionality.
+To interact with our driver
 ![](/assets/images/AWE/DriverEntry.PNG)